 - I will conduct many tasks in CHINESE; however, English will be used predominantly throughout the course.
-As the semester progresses, classroom tasks and communication will gradually be conducted more in the target language. - Here are some sample classroom activities: - ✓ Group oral drill (repeat after the instructor, individual Q&A) - ✓ Zoom Whiteboard or Jamboard collaboration - √ Speaking practice via Voicethread - ✓ Small group work and brainstorming ideas via Jamboard - ✓ Homework review, individually or in small groups - ✓ Exiting poll for questions and feedback - You should be ready to actively participate in oral drills, partner dialogues, group projects, and other activities in every class and discussion session.
+As the semester progresses, classroom tasks and communication will gradually be conducted more in the target language. - Here are some sample classroom activities: - ✓ Pronunciation clinic - ✓ Group oral drill (repeat after the instructor, individual Q&A) - ✓ Google Slide collaboration - ✓ Speaking practice in class and/or via Voicethread - ✓ Individual and group work via Jamboard - √ Homework review, individually or in small groups - ✓ Exiting poll for questions and feedback - You should be ready to actively participate in oral drills, partner dialogues, group projects, and other activities in every class and discussion session.
 Your effort and daily participation will be evaluated as part of the class performance grade.